XRTK/com.xrtk.core/articles/platforms/magicleap.md

 5. Return to the Unity Package manager and select `My Registries` in the Sources) dropdown (next to the `+` symbol)
 6. Select the `XRTK.SDK` and click `Install`
+7. Install the `XRTK.Lumin` platform
+8. When prompted, install the Lumin platform configuration in to your current project
-7. Close the Unity Package Manager and return to your scene
+9. Close the Unity Package Manager and return to your scene
-8. Select or create the scene you want to create Mixed Reality Content in
+10. Select or create the scene you want to create Mixed Reality Content in
-9. Select `Mixed Reality Toolkit -> Configure` in the Unity Menu.
+11. Select `Mixed Reality Toolkit -> Configure` in the Unity Menu.
 THis will update your scene and add the MixedRealityToolkit instance.
-10. Save your scene and return to the Unity Package Manager
-11. Install the `XRTK.Lumin` platform
-12. When prompted, install the Lumin platform configuration in to your current project

 Provided you have configured the XR Plugin Management correctly, the project will run.